-The steps below outline the process that you as a teacher will follow to identify pupils with SEN.
+The steps below outlines the process that you as a teacher will follow to identify pupils with SEN.

 - 1. Any child who gives you a concern whether it is due to a lack of academic progress, development or social need will be noted and dated on the child's records.
 This is referred to as a 'short note' in the SEND CoP.
-It is imperative that your initial concern is logged and dated.
-We use a 'chronology of support and involvement' log known as an SEN Case Study that is kept in the child's personal digital SEN folder which stored securely and only accessible by school staff.
-Inform Ms Campbell of your concern within 2 working days and log concerns onto the CPOMs reporting system.
-(If there is a child protection issue then our school's safeguarding procedures MUST be followed) - If a parent or pupil also raises a concern, this must be taken seriously and we must listen to these concerns.
+It is imperative that your initial concern is logged and dated (this would be added to a child's case study and details logged on CPOMs).
+(If there is a child protection issue then our school's safeguarding procedures MUST be followed). - 2.
+If a parent or pupil also raises a concern, this must be taken seriously, and we must listen to these concerns.
 These will be noted and dated on the child's records, as above.
 Again, inform Ms Campbell of their concern within 2 working days and log as above.
 (If there is a child protection issue then our school's safeguarding procedures MUST be followed) - 3.
 N.B.
 At this point the child is not regarded as having SEN. How well the child responds or otherwise to the adjustments will determine if s/he has SEN. - 4.
-Ms Campbell will support you to discuss the concerns informally with the parent and gather information about what the possible barrier to learning is.
-You will make any reasonable adjustments to your teaching that are required and report at the next pupil progress meeting on the impact of your adjustments (or at the next agreed time - this will be a maximum period of one term).

-6.21 Persistent disruptive or withdrawn behaviours do not necessarily mean that the child has SEN. Where there are concerns this needs to be logged and an assessment made by the class teacher, supported by the SENCo, if required.
-This is to determine whether there are any causal factors such as unidentified learning difficulties, difficulties with communication or mental health issues.

-If appropriate, the SENCo may approach others, such as Early Help, as per the guidance in North Yorkshire County Council's (NYCC) Ladder of Intervention.
-Any child in our school with SEND will not be discriminated against, sanctioned or disciplined due to their special educational need.

-6.17 Class and subject teachers, supported by the senior leadership team, should make regular assessments of progress for all pupils.
+Class teacher will discuss the concerns informally with the parent and gather information about what the possible barrier to learning is.
+Our SENCo will support you, if required.
+You will make any reasonable adjustments to your teaching that are required and report at the next pupil progress meeting on the impact of your adjustments (or at the next agreed time this will be a maximum period of one term). - 6.21 Persistent disruptive or withdrawn behaviours do not necessarily mean that the child has SEN. Where there are concerns this needs to be logged and an assessment made by the class teacher, supported by the SENCo, if required.
+This is to determine whether there are any causal factors such as unidentified learning difficulties, difficulties with communication or mental health issues. - If appropriate, the SENCo may approach others such as Early Help as per the guidance in North Yorkshire Council's (NYC) Ladder of Intervention.
+Any child in our school with SEND will not be discriminated against, sanctioned, or disciplined due to their special educational need. - 6.17 Class and subject teachers, supported by the senior leadership team, should make regular assessments of progress for all pupils.
 These should seek to identify pupils making less than expected progress given their age and individual circumstances.
-This can be characterised by progress which:

-- is significantly slower than that of their peers starting from the same baseline - fails to match or better the child's previous rate of progress - fails to close the attainment gap between the child and their peers - widens the attainment gap

-6.18 It can include progress in areas other than attainment - for instance where a pupil needs to make additional progress with wider development or social needs in order to make a successful transition to adult life.

-6.23 Slow progress and low attainment do not necessarily mean that a child has SEN and should not automatically lead to a pupil being recorded as having SEN. However, they may be an indicator of a range of learning difficulties or disabilities.
+This can be characterised by progress which: - is significantly slower than that of their peers starting from the same baseline - fails to match or better the child's previous rate of progress - fails to close the attainment gap between the child and their peers - widens the attainment gap - 6.18 It can include progress in areas other than attainment for instance where a pupil needs to make additional progress with wider development or social needs in order to make a successful transition to adult life. - 6.23 Slow progress and low attainment do not necessarily mean that a child has SEN and should not automatically lead to a pupil being recorded as having SEN. However, they may be an indicator of a range of learning difficulties or disabilities.
 Equally, it should not be assumed that attainment in line with chronological age means that there is no learning difficulty or disability.
 Some learning difficulties and disabilities occur across the range of cognitive ability and, left unaddressed may lead to frustration, which may manifest itself as disaffection, emotional or behavioural difficulties.